uvatmvf/GameOfPatti/README.md

 # Fine Print Mission Statement
 'Game of Patti' is a lightweight development framework modeled on Agile software development for experience seeking applicants.
 The point of the game is to provide an unending stream of implementation work for motivated candidates to pursue.
 The work shall be placed in a public GitHub, that the developer seeking experience can reference as an online portfolio.As the product owner, I intend to provide only the development platform, I have no bandwidth to participate as a developer.

+To participate please email my user name at gmail.com for access rights to make pull requests in this github repo.